FOSSClubSIT/FOSS-Recruitment-2025/projects/Chakraborty_Rajdeep/Readme.md

 ---

 ## How to Run
-1.
+1. Right click on the index1.html file.
+2. Connect with the live server.
+3. Play the game.

 ---

 ## Project Structure

-your-project/ ├── README.md ├── src/        # your code ├── docs/       # (optional) documentation └── sample_output/   # (optional) if you use APIs
+your-project/ ├── README.md ├── src/        index1.html ├── docs/       # (optional) documentation └── sample_output/   # (optional) if you use APIs

 ---